dipdastoko/volunteer-network-react/README.md

 - React.js , React Router
 - Express.js, Node
 - Mongodb Atlas
+- Firebase Authentication
+- The project is hosted in Firebase
+- Live server(deployed in HEROKU)

 ### Functionality
 A person who wants to participate in any volunteering can register through the website.
 But he or she must be logged in using his/her gmail to register.
 Once logged in to the website, any one can now register to any events available in the website.
 But an event can only be registered once using a particular email.
 One can also check his/her registered events by clicking on the event button on navbar.